jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And that's the subject for the next book.
 Because for all the antagonist blustering and excuses, once a regular person becomes a player god, the game is won.
 Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is because Main Street accepts what the antagonists give.

 This book made you a player god in mind, the next will make you a player god in reality.
-We'll do that by putting many levers of in your hand, first and foremost for car crashes.
+We'll do that by putting many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
-Just you in control of your destiny.
-Just like a person playing _Civilization, Anno 1800, or Cities: Skylines_, clicking all the levers they think will help them win the game.
+Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_, who has all the levers of power they need to win the game.

 The Life Star is the technological re-creation of Evolution; a rulebook to enforce Techvolution, that lets everyone play, understand, and master the game of civilization; fair and understandable rules gives everyone a chance to win, and thus makes everybody happy.
-Philosophers call it the rational state, earned through years of thesis, antithesis, and synthesis.
-I call it the state of nature, where all lifeforms are happy to be alive.
+Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
+It is a rational state, one I also call the state of nature; because all lifeforms are happy to live in it.
 You'll read all about it in Techvolution: Building the Life Star.

 # THE APPENDICES

 ## Other Stuff

 Hello.
 Thanks for sticking around.
 The appendices is some stuff I couldn't fit into the narrative of the book, but I thought might be cool to know.
-Just aheads up, It'll be more abstract then usually.
+Just aheads up, It'll be more abstract then usual.

 ## Bears Everywhere, Polar Bears Only In Some Places

-Most of this book is based on combinining the lessons of evolutionary biology, with human my take on political societies.
+Most of this book is based on combinining the lessons of evolutionary biology, with human my take on political societies earned by using Aristotle's Poetics to better understand Hegelian Dialectics.
 It's work I did years ago.
-There's a lot to it, a genuine work of science, but it's original thinking will need the objective data from the Life Star to prove.
-Although I've tried to explain it to people, I've had rare successes.
+There's a lot to it—a genuine work of science forthcoming in _How to See the Matrix_—but it's original thinking will need the objective data from the Life Star to prove.
+Although I've tried to explain it to people, I've had rare success.

 Most people are extremely bad at understanding their political opinions.
 While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
 Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics.
 The Life Star will help us decode this jumble.
 But there's one thing that is far stronger than our opinions that determines our actions in political community.

 The game of civilization, another way of saying human evolution.
-Which is another way to say how human life gathers resources, grows, and diversifies.
+Which is how human life does what all lifeforms do and gathers resources, grows, and diversifies.
 And it's this last point that has proven to hard for me to explain.

 There's no way around the game of civilization.
 Like evolution to lifeforms, we all are inside it.
 It's paint by numbers.
 Tracks on the road we're bound to follow.
 We all live and die under it's demands.
 Playing a Civilization computer game is really the best way to understand it.
 In the game, every player starts off small, then gathers resources, invests them smartly, and grows.
 Playing the game teaches the importance of geography, technological upgrades, adopting modern philosophies, defeating everyone who opposes you, investing in research and development, avoiding building palaces to host jewellery laden banquets and balls.

-But no computer game is about diversification.
+But no computer game forces the player into diversification or "adaptive radiation."
 In every game—a player tries to take over the world with his one civilization.
-Never does the player haves to segment himself into different civilization.
-This civilization life-cycle of seed, growth, then adaption and diversificationns happens to all civilizations.
+Never does the player haves to segment himself into different civilizations.
+This civilization life-cycle of seed, growth, then adaption and diversificationns happens to all lifeforms and thus all civilizations.
 Few people realize how human cyborgology is the same as biology.

 Polar Bears are nearly identitical to Brown Bears.
 But they're polar for a good reason.
 If they didn't adapt to the cold, water, and food supply, they've never live in the Artic.
 Thus, life diversified them.
 Adaptation is why we can't send the suffering polar bears to the Amazon, or even Antartica.
-They are adapted to the climate in one area, and the ecosystem in the other.
+They are not adapted to the climate in one area, and the ecosystem in the other.
 Imagine penguins with a few antartic polar bears walking around.
 Happy feet indeed.

 The point is this.
 We evolve just like any other lifeform.
 But we evolve with tools, and we evolve in ages.
 So we start off small, grow, and diversity in waves.
 Each new age, is like new lifeforms, new cyborgs, spreading across the world for the first time.
 Look at the European Powers below, who colonized the world a few generations ago during the Age of Discovery.